NicCaterino/MCP_AdaptiveTutor/README.md

 }
 ```

 Restart OpenCode — the tools will be available immediately.
+You will see a list of command with the prefixes '/insegnante:'

 ---